 We will write to you if you are suspended.
-You will be able to return to your studies if we agree that you are subsequently fit to study for which you will need to provide medical evidence.
-The Head of Student Support and Wellbeing or their nominated representative will consider this and decide if you are fit to study.
+You will be able to return to your studies if we agree that you are subsequently fit to study.
+You will need to provide medical evidence.
+The Head of Student Services will consider this and decide if you are fit to study.
 We may only allow you to return if you agree to a return to study plan or if you attend regular review meetings.
 If you are withdrawn from your course, you can appeal (see paragraph 16.8).